department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 [Find a regional benefit office](/facilities/).

-You can work with a trained professional called an accredited representative to get help applying for VA pension benefits.
-[Get help filing your claim](/disability-benefits/apply/help/). <br>

 **With the help of a trained professional** <br>
 You can work with a trained professional called an accredited representative to get help applying for VA pension benefits. <br>
 [Get help filing a claim](/disability-benefits/apply/help/).